Paramount Miami Worldcenter: First U.S. Residential Skyscraper to Debut & Deploy World’s Only Proven COVID-Killing Robot

 LightStrike Robot Studies

-LightStrike Germ-Zapping Robots are used in hundreds of healthcare facilities, including the Mayo Clinic, the University of Texas MD Anderson Cancer Center and dozens of Veterans Affairs hospitals.
+LightStrike Germ-Zapping Robots are used in hundreds of healthcare facilities, worldwide.
+They include the Mayo Clinic, the University of Texas MD Anderson Cancer Center and dozens of Veterans Affairs hospitals.

 The robot was tested against SARS-CoV-2 at the Texas Biomedical Research Institute.
 It is one of only 10 Bio Safety Level 4 Labs in North America.
 Scientists there concluded that LightStrike achieved a 99.99% level of disinfection during a two-minute treatment.